nitrosh/nitro-ui/LLM_GUIDE.md

 ---

-## Styling System (ydnatl.styles)
+## Styling System (nitro_ui.styles)

-**Location:** `ydnatl.styles`
+**Location:** `nitro_ui.styles`

-YDNATL includes a comprehensive styling system for managing external stylesheets, themes, and reusable component styles.
+NitroUI includes a comprehensive styling system for managing external stylesheets, themes, and reusable component styles.
 This complements the existing inline style methods and is perfect for larger applications.

 ### Key Features